 The NIST CSF Tiers represent how well an organization views cybersecurity risk and the processes in place to mitigate risks.
 This helps provide organizations a benchmark on how their current operations.

 You can use the NIST CSF to benchmark your current risk posture.
-Going through each category and subcategories in the core Function can help you determine where you stand on the NIST CSF Tier scale.
-Using the NIST Cybersecurity Framework is a great way to standardize your cybersecurity and risk management.
+Going through each category and subcategories in the core function can help you determine where you stand on the NIST CSF Tier scale.